edlowther/2022-09-28-UCL-git-online/_episodes/07-gitlab.md

 ~~~
 {: .output}

 Now, it is prompting Dracula for a passphrase.
-Since he is using a secure connection
-to an ISO27001-certified system and plans to ensure that sensitive data is never
-committed to his Git history, he may regard this as overkill.
-If you do decide
+It is generally considered best practice
-to set a passphrase, be sure to use something memorable or save your passphrase somewhere,
+to set a passphrase for any SSH key, so we'll go ahead and do that.
+Be sure to use something
-as there is no "reset my password" option.
+memorable or save your passphrase somewhere, as there is no "reset my password" option.

 After the passphrase step, we receive the confirmation